Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 a transparent illustration symbolizing OKR examples for customer success role

-OKRs (Objectives and Key Results) help customer success teams prioritize initiatives through collaborative goal setting.
-Customer success OKRs bring focus and alignment to teams, centered around customer-first strategy and goals.
+OKRs (Objectives and Key Results) help customer service teams prioritize initiatives through collaborative goal setting.
+Customer success OKRs bring alignment and focus to teams, centered around customer-first strategy and goals.

 Learn more about what OKRs are and how to use them